sjsrey/pysalnarsc19/content/310_global_autocorrelation.md

 ```

-Here our observed value is again in the upper tail, although visually it does
+Here our observed value is again in the upper tail, and is more extreme than in the case of the binary data.
-not look as extreme relative to the binary case.
-Yet, it is still statistically significant:

 ```python
 mi.p_sim